-3 Complete and File these forms:
+(3) Complete and File these forms:

-- JDF 1104 Certificate of ComplianceEach spouse must complete their own form. - JDF 1111 Sworn Financial Statement Each spouse must complete their own financial statement. - Warning!
-Deadline: 42 days after filing the Petition or being served or accepting the Petition. - JDF 1115 Property and Finances Agreement This form shows the court how you and the other party plan to divide your property and handle spousal support and debts (if any). - JDF 1117 Support Order Only fill this out if there will be a spousal support order in your case. - JDF 1201 Affidavit for Decree without Appearance of Parties This form states you have reached agreements and no - JDF 1116 Decree of Dissolution of Marriage (Divorce) or Legal Separation This is your final order.
+- JDF 1104 Certificate of ComplianceEach spouse must complete their own form. - JDF 1111 Sworn Financial Statement Each spouse must complete their own financial statement - Warning!
+Deadline: 42 days after filing the Petition or being served or accepting the Petition. - JDF 1115 Property and Finances Agreement This form shows the court how you and the other party plan to divide your property and handle spousal support (if any). - JDF 1113 Parenting Plan - JDF 1117 Support Order - JDF 1116 Decree of Dissolution of Marriage or Legal Separation

+This is your final order.
 Once the court signs it, it is official.
 If you need a certified copy of the signed order, an added fee is to be paid by you.